2025 Utrecht University pro-Palestinian campus occupations: Reactions

 On 15 May, staff members of the Contesting Governance Platform from the Utrecht University issued a statement supporting the student encampment, endorsing its call for the university to cut ties with Israeli institutions linked to human rights violations against Palestinians.

 On 16 May, Utrecht University announced its intention to end a project involving the Israeli Ministry of Health and to suspend new collaborations with Israeli organizations, citing concerns over the Israeli government's actions in Gaza and the West Bank.
 Existing ties will continue for now, while an advisory committee is being formed to evaluate future collaborations.

 On 20 May, the Executive Board of the university condemned the occupation of the Drift 13 building, and made no mentions about disproportionate police intervention.
 The UCU Teachers Against Genocide condemned the police brutality against the students and staff, and showed support for their right to protest.
 The Utrecht mayor Sharon Dijksma also criticized the violence by the police, stating that they were instructed to act in a phased, de-escalating, and non-violent manner.
-In response, police officers expressed anger at Dijksma’s public remarks, with some suggesting they no longer wished to operate under her authority.
+In response, police officers expressed anger at Dijksma's public remarks, with some suggesting they no longer wished to operate under her authority.

 Over the following days, several groups of teachers and staff of the university also expressed support for the demands of the protesters and condemned the police intervention on campus.
 A group of over 60 professors from the university submitted a letter to the Executive Board criticizing its tightened policy on collaborations with Israeli institutions as insufficient, given the ongoing violence in Palestine.
 The letter, accompanied by a petition, argued that universities must act when fundamental values are at stake, citing precedents like UU's previous decisions to cut ties with the fossil fuel industry and Russian institutions.
 The Executive Board has indicated it will enter into dialogue with the professors.

 On 1 September, Rector Wilco Hazeleger acknowledged the student protests and claimed the university would engage in a boycott of Israeli institutions.
 This boycott, however, does not include collaborations or projects via the Horizon Europe program.

+On 10 December, after over a week of occupation, the university filed charges against the protesters of the Drift 25 building for trespassing.
+The Public Prosecution Service, however, declared "no reason to intervene".